Afaf2003/Python-CLI-Email-Sender/README.md

-# Send Mail Using Python
+Send Mail Using Python in CMD
-Send Mail Using Python
+Send Mail Using Python in CMD